The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Getting to Pisa

-We traveled to Pisa from Florence by train.
 The direct train from Florence to Pisa takes less than 1 hour.
-You can also travel directly to other regional destinations by train from Pisa Centrale (such as Lucca).
+You can also travel directly to other regional destinations by train from Pisa Centrale.
+From Cinque Terre to Pisa, there is a direct train that takes about 1 hour.

 The Main Bus Station Pisa is also at the train station.
 If you’re traveling by bus to Pisa, this is where you will arrive.
 You can also pick up the E3 Bus to Lucca from Pisa here.

-Driving Florence to Pisa also takes about an hour.
+Driving from Florence to Pisa also takes about an hour.
 If you decide to get a car hire in Pisa, Italy, be sure to read all our tips on getting the Best Prices on Car Rentals.

-Best Place to Stay in Pisa
+Best Place To Stay in Pisa

 Best Place to Stay in Pisa, Italy